WebAssembly/module-linking/proposals/module-linking/Binary.md

   means only those definitions preceding this alias definition in binary format order.
 In the case of outer aliases, this means the position of the nested module definition in the outer module.
-* Aliased instance export names must be found in the instance `$i`.
+* Aliased instance export names must be found in `i`'s instance type with a matching definition kind.
-* For instance export aliases, the index space into which the alias is injected is determined by the definition kind of the named export.
 * The `ct` of an outer alias must be *less than* the number of enclosing modules which implicitly prevents outer aliases from appearing in top-level modules.